Payment & invoices

 I sent you a payment, so why did your company also withdraw the money from my bank account?

 When purchasing a suite in a condominium it is often required that you provide a voided cheque and sign a pre-authorization form for the maintenance fees.
-As we are agents on behalf of the condominium corporation to invoice and collect for in suite electricity use for the corporations, many are requiring the electricity be handled the same way the maintenance fees are being handled.
-As a result, with all the documents being signed at closing, many of purchasers do not realize that they have signed an authorization form and provided a void cheque for the monthly electricity use.
+As we are agents on behalf of the condominium corporation to invoice and collect for in suite utility usage for the corporations, many are requiring the utilities be handled the same way the maintenance fees are being handled.
+As a result, with all the documents being signed at closing, many of purchasers do not realize that they have signed an authorization form and provided a void cheque for the monthly utility usage.

 Once a purchaser receives the first invoice they may not notice that at the bottom right hand corner of both the stub and main portion of the invoice it will say "Pre-authorized payment plan.

 Do not pay" and remit a payment to us.
-This will show as a credit on your next invoice and be used against the next months charges.
+There will be a credit balance forward which will go towards your next invoice issued.

 I made a payment, why does it not show on my bill?

 If payment was remitted late in the month it is possible that there is an overlap in time from when we receive your payment and when the next invoice is issued.
-Contact our office and ask for our Billing Department at 416.736.0630 for inquiries regarding payment of your invoice.
+Please contact our Customer Service Department at (416)736-0630 extension 2 or firstname.lastname@example.org for any payment inquiries.

 What is the due date on my invoice?